 There are a number of ways to become involved in research as an undergraduate including participation on a faculty member's research team, working with mentors to organize more individualized research projects, or pursuing research honors opportunities offered by some of our departments/majors.

-Do I need to submit a portfolio or any other supplemental information if I am applying to the Interior Design, Apparel Design, or Fashion Design Management options?
+Do I need to submit a portfolio or any other supplemental information if I am applying to the Design and Environmental Analysis, Apparel Design, or Fashion Design Management programs?

 Which Standardized Exams are required and when do the scores need to be reported?

 Each of Cornell's colleges has its own set of admissions requirements.

 Prospective freshmen applicants should carefully review the admissions requirements to ensure that they pursue appropriate testing and coursework.